okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-out/index.md

 <StackSelector class="cleaner-selector"/>

-This use case describes how to sign out a user.
+This use case describes how to sign a user out.

 ## Factor setup